owid/etl/docs/architecture/harmonization.md

 ### Using the Grapher admin

-The [owid-grapher](https://github.com/owid/owid-grapher) codebase contains a interactive country harmonization tool that can be accessed at http://localhost:3030/admin/standardize when running the dev server.
+The [owid-grapher](https://github.com/owid/owid-grapher) codebase contains a interactive country harmonization tool that can be accessed at [http://localhost:3030/admin/standardize](http://localhost:3030/admin/standardize) when running the dev server.

 To use the tool, you upload a CSV file containing a column called `Country`, and indicate the encoding of country names.

+???
+Tip "For staff"

+    The interactive harmonization tool for staff is available at [https://owid.cloud/admin/standardize](https://owid.cloud/admin/standardize).